-However, ultimately, the goal is the same – to optimize energy production, athletic performance, and recovery.
+However, ultimately, the goal is the same: optimising energy production, athletic performance, and recovery.

-Ingesting these stimulants causes a number of physiological changes including enhanced blood flow, increased energy production, reduced fatigue, and improved endurance.
+Ingesting these stimulants causes physiological changes, including enhanced blood flow, increased energy production, reduced fatigue, and improved endurance.

 How Does Pre-Workout Work?

-The effects that pre-workout has on the performance and recovery can be attributed to a number of substances.
+The effects that pre-workout has on performance and recovery can be attributed to several substances.